College Football News Preview 2020: Previewing, predicting, and looking ahead to the UCF Knights season with what you need to know.

 – The Knights are once again great at quarterback.
 It didn’t quite happen like it was supposed to – Darriel Mack and former Notre Dame transfer Brandon Wimbush were expected to provide a fantastic quarterback punch – but injuries led to the rise of Dillon Gabriel, a 6-0, 186-pound sophomore who stepped in and bombed away for 3,653 yards and 29 touchdowns with seven interceptions, and he ran for four scores.

-Wimbush is gone, but Mack is back after suffering a broken ankle that cost him most of last year.
-McKenzie Milton is still trying to work his way back from the frightening leg injury from a few seasons ago, but the team has to count on Dillon and Mack.
+Wimbush is gone, and so is Mack, who suffered a broken ankle that cost him most of last year and now has opted out on the season.
+McKenzie Milton is still trying to work his way back from the frightening leg injury from a few seasons ago, but the team has to count on Dillon and Quadra Jones to handle the work.

 Helping the cause is another loaded receiving corps.
 Leading receiver Gabriel Davis is now a Buffalo Bill, but veteran Tre Nixon is back after averaging close to 17 yards per grabs with seven touchdowns, and senior Marlon Williams is back after finishing second on the team with 51 grabs.
 Former WKU transfer Jacob Harris has one year left after averaging 24 yards per catch.